Stanford Legacy Acceptance Rate

 Therefore, the origins of legacy college admissions are inherently exclusive based on social class, racial identity, and gender, and even though affirmative action and other corrective policies have attempted to diversify student bodies at these institutions over the past few decades, the effects of this exclusion can still be very much felt on campus today.

 Having a legacy in the form of a college application is like having a superpower.
-It has been determined that it is roughly similar to a 160-point jump on the SAT, and it has been predicted that it can increase one’s chances of getting into a highly selective institution by as much as four times.
 Stanford legacy acceptance rate for the Class of 2023 also reflects this notion.
 It is usual for 10 to 15 percent of students enrolled at the United States’ most prestigious educational institutions to have a parent who was also a student at the same school.

 These estimates are, of course, approximations; colleges generally do not share specifics on the advantage they give to legacies — or, sometimes, on how they define the term (it can refer to children of alumni or, more broadly, to other relatives of alumni) — and as a result, research on the subject has been limited.
 Legacies can be defined as children of alumni or, more broadly, as other relatives of alumni.